simplemx/playground/design_note/50 Totally Free Lessons in Graphic Design Theory.md

 * eg white text on black, make sure you increase the leading, tracking and decrease your font-weight.
 This applies to all widths of Measure

 * The general rule of thumb in tracking your words (not the characters) is that the shorter the line length the tighter the tracking, the opposite is also true.

+#### Hanging Punctuation

+Hang lists and hang quotation marks, when using pull quotes and quotes within a body of text.